If you are a Metal Detectorist

 The current policy that the Archaeology Service adopts for Metal Detectorists in the North East of Scotland is as follows:

-- No metal detecting on any council owned land or property without prior agreement with the Archaeology Service (including foreshore in council ownership).
+- no metal detecting on any council owned land or property

 Before metal detecting in any particular area, please ensure that you have obtained the landowner's permission to metal detect in that area.
 The Archaeology Service does not retain land ownership information.